-- Fluent in both written and spoken English;
+- Be fluent in both written and spoken English;

-The Rajawali Foundation Institute for Asia does not offer any financial support for individualsâ€™ expenses, such as living costs, insurance, or Center affiliation and residency fees.
-In the past, Fellows have funded their fellowship through the Fulbright Foundation, China Scholarship Council, and use of personal funds.
+The Rajawali Foundation Institute for Asia does not offer any financial support or stipend for individualsâ€™ expenses, such as living costs, health insurance, travel expenses, and mandatory Fellows Program Fees.
+In the past, Fellows have funded their affiliation with grants from such sources as the Fulbright/IIE, China Scholarship Council, Ford Foundation and/or personal funds.

 Applications to the Rajawali Fellows Program are by invitation only in research areas that are of relevance to the Ash Center.
 We do not accept open applications.
 If you have any questions regarding the Rajawali Fellows Program please email Ash_Fellowships@hks.harvard.edu .